Indatus/trucker/CONTRIBUTING.md

 Trucker was built to be extended.
 Several core areas of the package use Factories and Interfaces to allow for the addition of new functionality simply by adding a new driver to the appropriate namespace and updating the config settings to load it.

+For example `AuthFactory::build()` will return an instance that implements `AuthenticationInterface`.
+The instance returned will correspond to the driver set in the `driver` setting of the **auth.php** config file.

 In order to adhere to the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle) the use of specific namespaces and naming conventions is required and outlined below.

 When loaded, the driver name from the config file will be StudlyCased then appended and prepended with the prefix and suffix for the driver.
 Lastly the namespace will be added to achieve a fully namespaced class name.
 The derived class will be instantiated and returned by the factory.